01mf02/jq-lang-spec/icfp-intro.md

 yet in most common use cases, both semantics yield equal results.

 The structure of this text is as follows:
-@tour introduces jq by a series of examples that give a glimpse of actual jq syntax and behaviour.
+@sec:tour introduces jq by a series of examples that give a glimpse of actual jq syntax and behaviour.
 From that point on, the structure of the text follows the execution of a jq program as shown in @fig:structure.
-@syntax formalises a subset of jq syntax and shows how jq syntax can be transformed to increasingly low-level intermediate representations called HIR (@hir) and MIR (@mir).
+@sec:syntax formalises a subset of jq syntax and shows how jq syntax can be transformed to increasingly low-level intermediate representations called HIR (@sec:hir) and MIR (@sec:mir).
 After this, the semantics part starts:
-@values defines several data types and corresponding lambda terms, such as values, value results, and lists.
+@sec:values defines several data types and corresponding lambda terms, such as values, value results, and lists.
-@semantics shows how to evaluate jq filters on a given input value.
+@sec:semantics shows how to evaluate jq filters on a given input value.
-@updates presents our new approach to executing updates and compares it with the traditional approach used in jq.
+@sec:updates presents our new approach to executing updates and compares it with the traditional approach used in jq.
-@impl describes and evaluates a jq interpreter based on our proposed semantics.
+@sec:impl describes and evaluates a jq interpreter based on our proposed semantics.
 It turns out that on 25 out of 29 benchmark programs, our interpreter is the fastest of all evaluated jq implementations.